zengqunzhao/EfficientFace/README.md

 - Step 3: change the ***--data*** in *run.sh* to your path
 - Step 4: run ``` sh run.sh ```

+## Updates
+- Add test and visualization code.
+(May.
+5, 2023 Update)

 ## Pre-trained Models
 - Sept.
 16, 2021 Update\